SummaryRead the full fact sheet

 - shortness of breath.

-These symptoms can become severe and lead to a life-threatening .
+These symptoms can become severe and lead to a life-threatening asthma emergency.

 Asthma symptoms are caused by the muscles tightening around the airways, and swelling and mucus production inside the airways.
 People with asthma have airways that are sensitive to some things that may not impact people without asthma.
 Things that set off or start symptoms are called triggers.

-Doctors do not use one specific test to diagnose .
+Doctors do not use one specific test to diagnose asthma.
 Your doctor first needs to understand your symptoms and medical history.
-Your doctor will ask questions such as whether there is any family history of asthma, or .
+Your doctor will ask questions such as whether there is any family history of asthma, eczema or hay fever.
 They will also try to understand if there are any other reasons for your symptoms before making a clinical diagnosis of asthma.

 In people older than 5 years, a lung function test that measures airflow in and out of the lungs will help your doctor to diagnose asthma.